Axekinn/wiki.axekin.com/content/en/post/cheat_ryujinx.md

 searchHidden: false
 ---

 > **⚠️ Important**: Always backup your save files before installing cheats or mods.
-Some modifications may affect game stability.
+Some modifications can affect game stability.

 ## Introduction

 **Ryujinx** supports both **cheat codes** and **game modifications (mods)** to enhance your Nintendo Switch gaming experience.
-Whether you want infinite health, unlock all items, or completely transform game graphics, this guide will show you exactly how to install them.
+Whether you want infinite health, unlock all items, or completely transform a game's graphics, this guide will show you exactly how to install them.

 ### What's the difference?